cswinter/codecraft-tutorial/README.md

 ## Basics

-To get things set up, you need to create a new project and add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.3.0.0%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.3.0.0"`).
+To get things set up, you need to create a new project and add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.6.0%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.6.0"`).
-Alternatively, you can also download CodeCraft as a [fat jar](https://www.dropbox.com/s/bpel1bix3wofvd7/codecraft-0.3.0.0.jar?dl=0).
 An implementation of the setup described in this section can be found in the folders scala-template and java-template.

 The main entry point into the game is the `TheGameMaster` object.